saphetor/varsome-api-client-python/README.md

     python setup.py test

-In order to run the tests it is advised that you set the VARIANT_API_KEY env var to your api token, otherwise several tests will fail because the API will return a 429 (too many requests error).
+In order to run the tests it is advised that you set the VARSOME_API_KEY env var to your api token, otherwise several tests will fail because the API will return a 429 (too many requests error) or 401 (Not authenticated).
 Be advised as well that running the tests will count towards your account request limit depending on the API package you are subscribed to.